msik-404/karma-app-posts/README.md

 ```

 # Tests
-Docker is required to run tests locally because I use [Testcontainers for Java](https://java.testcontainers.org/).
+Docker is required to run tests locally because [Testcontainers for Java](https://java.testcontainers.org/) is used for
+integration tests.

 All the code which comes into contact with data persistence is tested in integration tests under
 [src/test](https://github.com/msik-404/karma-app-posts/tree/main/src/test).